tcltk/tcl/doc/markdown/Sleep.md

 [ms]{.carg .in type="int"}
 : Number of milliseconds to sleep.

+[long]{.carg .us type="long"}
+: Number of micro-seconds to sleep.

 :::

 # Description

-This procedure delays the calling process by the number of milliseconds given by the *ms* parameter and returns after that time has elapsed.
-It is typically used for things like flashing a button, where the delay is short and the application need not do anything while it waits.
-For longer delays where the application needs to respond to other events during the delay, the procedure [Tcl\_CreateTimerHandler][CrtTimerHdlr] should be used instead of **Tcl\_Sleep**.
+Those procedures delays the calling process by the given time and return after the time has elapsed.
+The two variants of the command only differ in thue time unit. **Tcl\_Sleep** uses milli-seconds, while, **Tcl\_SleepMicroSeconds** uses micro-seconds.
+They are typically used for things like flashing a button, where the delay is short and the application need not do anything while it waits.
+For longer delays where the application needs to respond to other events during the delay, the procedure [Tcl\_CreateTimerHandler][CrtTimerHdlr] should be used instead of those commands.

 [CrtTimerHdlr]: CrtTimerHdlr.md